ThoberDetofeno/Pepper-Mining/README.md

 ```
 ### Basic data visualizations
 In this section the basic visualizations of the data added in Pepper Mining.

+The basic views are: Event log, Cases and Activities
 ```python
 # Return Event logs data
 pepper.get_event_log()